vsthepen/Cohort-Analysis/README.md

 Cohort analysis is a form of behavioural analytics used to measure user engagement over time a.k.a. churn rate.
 Engagement is not the same as growth, you could be growing your customer base by acquiring new customers, but those customers are not sticking with you over time.
 So, cohort analysis helps you separate between engagement and growth.

-It is typically used in companies that engage customers and offer products and services via websites, apps, subscription model etc.
+It is frequently employed by businesses that interact with clients and provide goods and services through websites, apps, subscription models, etc.

 ## Business Problem